fairlearn/fairlearn/docs/user_guide/assessment.rst

 Plotting model comparisons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To compare many different models using certain metrics, Fairlearn provides an easy to use interface.
+To compare multiple models using certain metrics, Fairlearn provides an easy to use interface.

 .. literalinclude:: ../auto_examples/plot_grid_search_census.py